ocaml/opam/master_changes.md

   * Add menhir to the list of vendored packages [#6321 @kit-ty-kate]
   * Upgrade the vendored spdx\_licenses to 1.3.0 [#6370 @kit-ty-kate - fix #6369]
   * Bump the vendored dune to 3.16.1 [#6192 @kit-ty-kate]
+  * Fix compilation on macOS with OCaml 5.3 by bumping the vendored mccs to 1.1+19 [#6192 @kit-ty-kate]

 ## Infrastructure